WordPress/gutenberg/packages/api-fetch/README.md

 } );
 ```

-The fetch package provides built-in middlewares you can use to provide a `nonce` and a custom `rootURL`.
+The `api-fetch` package provides built-in middlewares you can use to provide a `nonce` and a custom `rootURL`.

 <br/><br/><p align="center"><img src="https://s.w.org/style/images/codeispoetry.png?1" alt="Code is Poetry." /></p>